What Does Trading As (T/A) Mean in Australia? [2026 Guide]

 It is an offence to carry on business under an unregistered business name unless you are a sole trader trading under your own personal name.
 If you do, you are breaching the Business Names Registration Act 2011 (Cth), and you may be subject to both fines and penalties.
 This includes your website name, which is your business name.

-What are the penalties for using an unregistered business name?
+What are the penalties for using an unregistered business name in Australia?

 Using an unregistered business name can result in penalties, including fines and legal orders to stop using the name.
 In some cases, non-registration of your business name can also lead to your company being prosecuted.